 A MOST CURIOUS ANIMAL, A CULTURAL SYMBOL, A SPECIES ON THE BRINK

-It is also a species whose existence is under grave threat from the impact of human activities.
-The okapi is entirely dependent on the forest sanctuary for its survival, and deforestation, along with poaching and mining, have led to its precipitous and perilous decline.
+The okapi’s existence is under grave threat from the impact of human activities.
+The okapi is entirely dependent on an intact forest for its survival, and deforestation, along with poaching and mining, has led to its precipitous and perilous decline.
 An Okapi Conservation Strategy Workshop (2013) found that the population had plummeted over 50% in just three generations (about 15 years).
 Based on the findings of the workshop, the okapi were officially classified ‘Endangered’ by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species — up sharply from its original Red List classification of ‘Near Threatened’.

 Okapi Conservation Project works with the Institut Congolais pour la Conservation de la Nature (ICCN) and communities throughout the Okapi Wildlife Reserve — a 13,700-sq-km swathe of the Ituri Forest in northeastern DRC — to ensure the protection of the okapi and many other species that call this rainforest home.
 Key to this is conservation initiatives that benefit the livelihoods and environment of the people that live in and around the forest.